Robert C. Martin: Guests

 Notable guests of his video channel include Grady Booch and Ward Cunningham.

 Clean Code

 One term that is connected with Robert Martin is "Clean Code".
 It is the name of a book that he wrote, a firm that he owns, a class that he teaches, and a software paradigm that he supports.
-The software paradigm involves SOLID, Test Driven Development, Structured Programming, Object Oriented Programming, and certain Design Patterns.
+The software paradigm involves SOLID, Test Driven Development, Keep It Simple Stupid, Structured Programming, Object Oriented Programming, and certain Design Patterns.